openedx/edx-documentation/en_us/olx/source/directory-structure.rst

 OLX Course Structure
 ###############################################

-This topic describes the structure of a generic OLX course.
+This topic describes the structure of a generic OLX (open learning XML) course.

 .. contents::
   :local: